2019 SEA Games: Sports

-In addition, the following will be demonstrations events:
+In addition, the following were demonstration events:

 The proposal to include additional sports was allowed through suggestions of the different NOCs until June 13, 2018.
 There was reportedly a provision that a proposed sport must be backed by at least four nations to be instated to the list.
-Among the sports proposed to be included in the final list are e-sports, netball, obstacle course, sambo, skateboarding, shuttlecock, surfing, water skiing, sports rock climbing, and aero sports Malaysia planned to propose the inclusion of tennis, ice skating and martial arts which featured in the previous edition while Cambodia lobbied for the inclusion of tennis, petanque, and vovinam.
+Among the sports proposed to be included in the final list are esports, netball, obstacle course, sambo, skateboarding, shuttlecock, surfing, water-skiing, sport climbing, and air sports.
+Malaysia planned to propose the inclusion of tennis, ice skating and martial arts which were featured in the previous edition, while Cambodia lobbied for the inclusion of tennis, petanque, and vovinam.

-On September 30, 2018, during a meeting at the SEA Games Council Federation headquarters in Bangkok.
-The NOCs of Southeast Asia approved 56 sports in total to be contested in the Games; all sports were proposed by the NOC of the host nation except the disciplines of floorball, vovinam, and indoor hockey which were lobbied for by the other NOCs.
+On September 30, 2018, during a meeting at the SEA Games Council Federation headquarters in Bangkok, the NOCs of Southeast Asia approved 56 sports in total to be contested in the Games; all sports were proposed by the NOC of the host nation except the disciplines of floorball, vovinam, and indoor hockey which were lobbied for by the other NOCs.

 Arnis, a Filipino martial art, was last featured as a demonstration sport in the 2005 edition.
 Arnis will be a regular sport in the 2019 games, and its national sport association lobbied for 20 events for the discipline (16 in combat; 4 in anyo (lit. 'form')) The Philippines will introduce 3x3 basketball for the first time in the history of the games.

-Upon the approval of the 56 proposed sports, it was reported that no additional sports was to be added.
-However the Philippine Olympic Committee later announced that it would propose the addition of beach handball and beach netball after consultations with the sports' respective national associations to the final list of sports to be contested in the games to be agreed upon on November.
+Upon the approval of the 56 proposed sports, it was reported that no additional sports were to be added.
+However the Philippine Olympic Committee later announced that it would propose the addition of beach handball and beach netball after consultations with the sports' respective national associations to the final list of sports to be contested in the Games to be agreed upon on November.
 Following a meeting of the Southeast Asian Games Federation Council from November 23 to 24, 2018, the approval of the 56 proposed sports were finalized with 530 events planned to be contested.
 The number of events was finalized by mid-December 2018.